dobladov/youtube2Anki/README.md

 ![image](https://user-images.githubusercontent.com/1938043/60300373-254fa500-992f-11e9-8171-85ece52f63cf.png)

-Now after exporting the cards using the star icon next on the transcript options of the YouTube video, is possible to import the new cards using the new note type.
+Now after exporting the cards using by using the extension icon, is possible to import the new cards using the new note type.

+> **Please be sure to open the transcript of the video before pressing the export button**, since the transcript is not created until the user opens it, this step is required.

 File -> Import